 The structured water mentioned in this recipe is easy to prepare if you have a copper plate.
 Place this copper plate in water stored in an earthen or steel pot for at least seven hours or overnight.
-The copper plate helps to remove plastic nanoparticles and other impurities from the water.
-This copper plate needs to be cleaned with tamarind or lemon and salt every day.
-If you cannot make structured water you can use normal potable water.
+The copper plate helps to remove plastic nanoparticles and other impurities from the water, and it needs to be cleaned with tamarind or lemon and salt every day.
+You can use normal potable water if you cannot make structured water.

 These sun-dried mushrooms will keep well for up to a year.

 |Prep time||Cook time||Ready in||Yields|